 >>Shop Baby Patterns at TREASURIE

-Boys look good in the ever practical harem pants.
+Toddler boys look good in the ever-practical and trendy harem pants.
 The great thing about harem pants is the movement they allow growing boys.
 A lot of the trendy kids stores have harem pants so why not save some money and make your own.

 >>Shop Boys Patterns at TREASURIE

 As boys get older they tend to want to wear simpler styles such as shorts and cargo pants.
 Boys can never have too many cargo shorts in summer!
 Any pattern with elastic in the waist is easy for even beginners to sew.
 Pair them with a cute jacket or vest and they are all set to impress.

 >>Shop Boys Patterns at TREASURIE

-Select from cotton, denim and hard wearing solid colors or patterns.
+Select from cotton, denim and hard-wearing solid colors or patterns.
 Plaids, hound’s tooth and checks work well for some variety in your boy’s wardrobe.
 I like sewing for boys using quilting cotton.
 This medium weight cotton is readily available at most fabric shops and is crisp and easy to sew even for beginners.
 Best of all there is always a huge selection of patterns and colors.

-Corduroy is a good hard wearing option for the cooler days and fleecy knits will make great pants that are warm and comfortable at the same time.
+Corduroy is a good hard-wearing option for the cooler days and fleecy knits will make great pants that are warm and comfortable at the same time.
 The car jacket in the picture above was made from a soft pinwale corduroy and lined in red corduroy.
 You could line it in fleece for an extra cozy option.

 One of the objectives of sewing for boys has to be durability.
 Making longer lasting wear and tear type clothing is a must for the little explorers of this world.